Dream of the Red Chamber: More than a boring Chinese novel

 Layer 1: Surface & symbolism (The Fairy Flower)

-Orphaned early (mother dead, father dies later), LDY is raised in the Jia mansion as a delicate guest.
+Orphaned early (mother dead, father dies later), LDY is raised in the Jia mansion as a guest.

 In the heavenly frame story, she is the Crimson Pearl Flower who watered the Divine Stone (Baoyu) with dew for 1,600+ years.
 This means she now repaying the “debt of tears” in human form.
 Every tear she sheds is karmically pre‑loaded.
 The novel keeps reminding us she is literally crying her lifespan away in this new reincarnation.